amansviet/Tours/README.md

 ## React Projects Starter APP

-## This is the tours list that is fetched grom API
+## This is the tours list that is fetched from API

 ![Screenshot](ScreenShot.png)